rpatterson/prunerr/CONTRIBUTING.rst

 See also `the ./TODO.rst file`_ which lists known bugs and desirable features for which contributions are most welcome.

+If changes to development processes, such as build or release processes, are required, they should be captured in the `Makefile`_.
+Similarly, if a development task is important enough to include in the documentation, then it's important enough to capture in executable form in the `Makefile`_.
+See the philosophy commentary at the bottom of the `Makefile`_ for guidance on making contributions there.

 .. _`Python's post-mortem debugger`: